Pennsylvania Gambling Regulation

 Conclusion

-Pennsylvania had an underdeveloped, not to say almost non-existent, gambling industry until the 2004 legislation gave the green light to legal racetracks, casinos, and slot halls.
-However, it was not until 2017 that the sector really took off thanks to the introduction of legal interactive gaming and sports betting.
+Conclusion Pennsylvania had an underdeveloped, almost non-existent, gambling industry until the 2004 legislation gave the green light to legal racetracks, casinos, and slot halls.
+However, the sector did not really take off until 2017, when legal interactive gaming and sports betting were introduced.

-Locals currently get to enjoy a decent enough range of legal gambling opportunities, including over a dozen brick-and-mortar casinos and around 19 interactive betting sites.
-Licensed sportsbooks in the state generated a betting handle of $760 million in November 2021 alone, so it is fair to say the future of the local industry is looking more than bright.
+Locals currently enjoy a solid range of legal gambling opportunities, including more than a dozen brick-and-mortar casinos and about 19 interactive betting sites.
+Licensed sportsbooks in the state generated a handle of $760 million in November 2021 alone, so it is fair to say the future of the local industry looks more than bright.